muratk3n/thirdwave/en/README.md

 Take the SD card (with OS on it), stick it in.
 Connect RPi to HDMI monitor.
 Connect USB keyboard / mouse.
 Boom!
 Right there, you have now a desktop environment, welcoming you.
-User can click on icons, use spreadsheet, edit programming languages, view videos, right away!
+User can click on icons, use spreadsheet, edit programming languages, view videos, right away.
 All through a tiny, light board.

 "You say RPi can replace desktop machine.
 Do you mean it is powerful enough to do that?"